ruffiana/fuck_machine/README.md

 https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/

-**If you know ways to make this configuration more secure, please let me know via comment here or email.**
+**If you know ways to make this configuration more secure, please let me know via email or comment**

-# Install Python Libs
+## Install Python Libs
 * pip install Flask

 Install on Windows or other systems that don't have RPi.GPIO libraries
 * pip install git+https://github.com/sn4k3/FakeRPi

-# How to Start
+## How to Start
 On RPI in root directory of project enter:
 `"sudo python3 Python/fuck_machine/main.py"`